nicktaras/blender-shortcuts/README.md

 Subsurf - Subdivision Surface Modifier.
 It smoothes your object and adds more detail.
 Mirror - When creating object with symmetry e.g. an owl with two legs.
 You can create one leg, then add the mirror modifier, then select mirror object as the owls body object.
 This will place the leg in the right location automatically.

+# Texture Steps

+1. Inside the shading view mode
+2. Select the texture option from the options on the top right
+3. Then inside the node section add a new texture
+4. Select, image and UV in the set up
+5. Click to Add image, give it a name
+6. You should then see the texture appear
+7. Copy and paste the texture to each object
+8. The move the the UV view mode

 # handy tips

 Limited Desolve: